matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### Tracing the Root Cause

 _Mura_ is not just a vague feeling of chaos.
-In modern software delivery teams it is a problem you can detect and measure using **DORA** metrics.
+In modern software delivery teams, it is a problem you can detect and measure using **DORA** metrics.
 It is the "hurry up and wait" pattern that creates the waste (_Muda_) and symptoms of inefficiency.

 Unevenness is not "a system problem", it is almost always the direct result of: